01 Aug 2023 By Christian Blaise

-Of course, one would tell us that there is in virtually every RIPs on the market, a feature that allows to manage an exception table in order to ignore these inks.
-Indeed, this is the case, but this operation requires knowing beforehand the name of the inks in the document and add them to the table before sending the file to the RIP so that it can be ignored.
+Of course, one would tell us that there is in virtually every RIPs on the market, a feature that allows us to manage an exception table in order to ignore these inks.
+Indeed, this is the case, but this operation requires knowing beforehand the name of the inks in the document and adding them to the table before sending the file to the RIP so that it can be ignored.

 These exception tables must also be managed for each RIP used.

 This is not very efficient in terms of operation and is a major impairer of productivity.

 We decided to use Enfocus Switch to make machine learning before sending it to the proofing systems.
 We’ve then developed a Switch flow that is going to analyze the file to determine which spot colors are present in the document and then compare each ink against two database tables, one containing the inks to keep, the other the inks to convert (and in which process separation).

 The file sent to the proofing system is therefore processed by our script and the conversion or retention information is added to the metadata of the job.

 But what happens when a new ink is used and is not present in either table?
 The file will then be sent to a Switch client and an operator will be asked to choose for each unknown ink if it is necessary to keep or convert it (and in this case, in which way).
 Following the answers given by the operator, the information of each unknown ink will then be stored either in the retention table or in the conversion table – it is no longer unknown!